NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

 > 2. Look at a histogram of your data.
 Are there sets of breaks that make more
 > sense than 0, 10, 20 and 30 meters?
 Experiment with producing a final map that
 > provides useful information.
+> 3. Convert the CHM from meters to feet.
+Plot it using breaks that make sense for
+> the data.
+Then export is as a geotiff.

 ### EXTRA CREDIT!
 Share your output map from the challenge above in the comments section at the